Miskin: History

 The 1841 census records the settlement (originally a small hamlet by the name of New Inn) as having a population of 31.
 The opening of the Bute and Mwyndy iron ore mines in nearby Talbot Green, in 1852 and 1853 respectively, had a huge impact on the small hamlet of New Mill.
 The census of 1861 shows that New Mill had become a village, its population now 83 people in 17 households, and of these residents 17 were iron ore miners.
 By the early 1870s New Mill had become the village of Miskin, with the village centre being based around the inn, which is now The Miskin Arms pub.

 The name change from New Mill to Miskin was brought about by Judge Gwilym Williams, and was taken from the medieval commote of Miskin.
 Williams, a staunch Welsh patriot, lived at Miskin Manor (built 1864), a Victorian L-plan mansion in a neo-Tudor style.

 By the 1870s several ironstone mines are evident to the north of the village, and the village's population continued to grow, as skilled miners rather than heavy labourers were needed to extract the ore.
 The 1871 census records the village's population as 144, with more than half of the miners being immigrants from the depressed copper mining county of Cornwall.

+Just off Hensol Road, outside Miskin and between Caergwanafuchaf and Ceulan farms, lie the remains of a Roman auxiliary fort.

+The fort was constructed and occupied during the early Flavian period, as part of the Roman military consolidation of South Wales.
+It would have housed between 500 and 1,000 soldiers, depending on whether the garrison comprised an infantry unit, a part-mounted infantry unit, or, more rarely, a cavalry unit.

+The defences consisted of an earthen rampart (vallum), typically faced on both the inner and outer sides with turf and timber.
+Beyond the rampart were at least two defensive ditches.
+In its earliest phase, the fort would have featured a timber breastwork and wall-walk atop the rampart, with timber gateways and towers positioned around the circuit.

+Within the fort were a range of standard military buildings, including the central headquarters building (principia), the commanding officer’s residence (praetorium), granaries, barrack blocks, stables, workshops and storehouses.

+The site is of national importance due to its potential to enhance understanding of the early Roman military presence in Wales, particularly in Glamorgan, where such evidence is limited.
+Its significance is further increased by its apparent association with large-scale ironworking, which probably began during the fort’s occupation and continued into the late third and early fourth centuries AD.
+Evidence of close links between Roman military activity and industrial production is rare in Wales.